shieldgenerator7/DnD-Stories/Library/Class_RealityBender.md

 ## Starting with Spells

-When you’re starting a new campaign at 1st level or higher, you may have already seen a few spells in your bonded schools.
+When you’re starting a new campaign, you may have already seen a few spells in your bonded schools.
 For each spell you think you might know, you may roll an ability check in your spellcasting ability to see if you’ve seen the spell be cast before, or have imagined it before.
 The DC is equal to the spell’s level times 2, plus 10, plus the spell’s level times the number of spells you already know of the same level, minus your level in this class.
 For cantrips, the DC is equal to 10 plus the number of cantrips you know, minus your level in this class.
 Your DM may modify this DC at their discretion.
 On a success, you know the spell.
 On a failure, you don’t know the spell before starting the campaign, but you can still learn it during the campaign.

 Here is another way of writing the same DCs: